iirellav/Epoch/README.md

 # Epoch

 Epcoh is a game engine I'm working on during my free time.
-The goal is to learn as much as possible and grow as a programmer but also to be able to create and maybe even publish some small games.
+The goal is to learn as much as possible and grow as a programmer, but also to be able to create and maybe even publish some small games.
 My main source of inspiration and resource is [Hazel](https://hazelengine.com/) by **Studio Cherno**.

 ***